All Episodes

 Yeah, no.

-Yeah, and not be threatening about in the meantime.
+Yeah, and not be threatening about this.

-I just say thank you.
+In the meantime, I just say thanks.

-Now, what she's talking about, what Gail King is talking about, if you watch this video, the vast majority of the comments are along the lines of, hey girl, you look good today.
+Now, what she's talking about, what Gail King is talking about, if you watch this video, the vast majority of the comments are along the lines of, hey, girl, you look good today.

-You watched it, am I right about the vest?
+Am I right about the vest?

-The first time I watched it, I honestly said, wait a minute, where where are all the insults?
+The first time I watched it, I honestly said, wait a minute, where are all the insults?

-What where's the intimidation?
+Where's the intimidation?

-But I couldn't believe that this is what's fascinating to me.
+Is what's fascinating to me.

-I gotta take a break.
+I got to take a break.

-I got to go here for people.
+I got to go here, Fabio.

-Yakima Washington.
+Yakima, Washington.

-Caroline, great to have you on the EIB network.
+Caroline, great to have you on the EIB Network.

 Welcome.